-For each non-pensioner the liability for the period of deferment must be obtained by discounting the benefit at normal pension age at the adjusted net index-linked gilt yield shown below.
-As this yield implicitly allows for increases to normal pension age no allowance should be made for increases to benefits between the relevant date and normal pension age.
+For a non-pensioner, where compensation increases in deferment the liability for the period of deferment must be obtained by discounting the benefit at normal pension age at the adjusted net index-linked gilt yield shown below.
+As this yield implicitly allows for increases to normal pension age no allowance should be made for increases to benefits between the relevant time and normal pension age.

-Adjusted net index-linked gilt yield = Yield A (i) -0.7%
+Adjusted net index-linked gilt yield = Yield A (i) -0.4%

-- (i) Yield A should be determined daily as 50% of the sum of the FTSE Actuaries' Government Securities Index-Linked annualised Real Yields over 15 years assuming:
+(i) Yield A should be determined daily as 50% of the sum of the FTSE Actuaries' Government Securities Index-Linked annualised Real Yields over 15 years assuming:

-- a 5% inflation; and
+a 5% inflation; and

-- b 0% inflation.
+b 0% inflation.